-Name of Scheme Investment Objective Investment Strategy Product Differentiation Number of Folios as on March 31, 2023 AUM as on March 31, 2023 (Rs. in crores) HSBC Multi Cap Fund An open ended equity scheme investing across large cap, mid cap, small cap stocks.
-The investment objective of the Fund is to generate long-term capital growth from an actively managed portfolio of equity and equity related securities across market capitalization.
-However, there can be no assurance or guarantee that the investment objective of the scheme would be achieved.
-The aim of the Scheme is to provide long-term capital growth from a dynamically managed portfolio across small, mid and large cap stocks.
-The market capitalization allocation of assets will be minimum 25% each in small, mid and large cap stocks as per SEBI guidelines at all points of time. minimum 25% of AUM each in small, mid and large cap stocks.
-31,872 1,258.52 HSBC Aggressive Hybrid Fund Aggressive Hybrid Fund - An open ended hybrid scheme investing predominantly in equity and equity related instruments To seek long term capital growth and income through investments in equity and equity related securities and fixed income instruments.
-However, there is no assurance that the investment objective of the Scheme will be achieved.
-The aim of the Scheme is to seek a balance between long term growth and stability from an actively managed portfolio of equity and equity related securities and fixed income instruments.
-The Scheme will endeavour to achieve this by maintaining a minimum of 65% allocation to equity and equity related securities and at least 20% allocation to fixed income securities including money market instruments.
-It seeks to invest in equity and equity related securities and fixed income instruments.
+Name of Scheme Investment Objective Investment Strategy Product Differentiation Number of Folios as on March 31, 2023 AUM as on March 31, 2023 (Rs. in crores) HSBC Aggressive Hybrid Fund Aggressive Hybrid Fund - An open ended hybrid scheme investing predominantly in equity and equity related instruments To seek long term capital growth and income through investments in equity and equity related securities and fixed income instruments.
+However, there is no assurance that the investment objective of the Scheme will be achieved. balance between long term growth and stability from an actively managed portfolio of equity and equity related securities and fixed income instruments.
+The Scheme related securities and fixed income instruments.
 124,465 4,597.22

-[@] Subscriptions / Investments stopped into HSBC Tax Saver Equity Fund from close of business hours of 25 November 2022.
-However, unitholders will be permitted to redeem / switch out their units post the mandatory lock-in period.
+@ Subscriptions/Investments stopped into HSBC Tax Saver Equity Fund from close of business hours of 25 November 2022.
+However, unitholders will be permitted to redeem/switch out their units post the mandatory lock-in period.